thevisad/seedbox-from-scratch/README.md

 #### Current version = 14.06
 #### Last stable version = 14.05

-Forked from Notos's script, Updated it for Ubuntu 14.04 and Debian 7.0 This script will provide ssl only links, Sorry http :(
+This script will provide ssl only links, Sorry http :(

 This script has the following features